NICMx/Jool/en/usr-flags-global.md

 	[ 3481.632214] 2015/4/8 17:5:51 (GMT) - Forgot session 1::5#33160|64:ff9b::c000:205#8080|192.0.2.2#15496|192.0.2.5#8080|TCP
 	[ 3481.632342] 2015/4/8 17:5:51 (GMT) - Forgot session 1::5#33161|64:ff9b::c000:205#8080|192.0.2.2#7060|192.0.2.5#8080|TCP

-This log is remarcably more voluptuous than [`--logging-bib`](#logging-bib), not only because each message is longer, but because sessions are generated and destroyed more often than BIB entries (each BIB entry can have multiple sessions).
+This log is remarcably more voluptuous than [`--logging-bib`](#logging-bib), not only because each message is longer, but because sessions are generated and destroyed more often than BIB entries.
+(Each BIB entry can have multiple sessions.)
 Because of REQ-12 from [RFC 6888 section 4](http://tools.ietf.org/html/rfc6888#section-4), chances are you don't even want the extra information sessions grant you.

 ### `--zeroize-traffic-class`